-Taxi fares may not be charged to a student's account unless the trip is pre-arranged and authorized by the school nurse for medical reasons or by the TCS travel office.
-All other taxi fares are to be paid in cash by the student using the taxi.
+Taxi fares may not be charged to a student's account unless the trip is pre-arranged and authorized by the school nurse for medical reasons only.
+All other taxi fares are to be paid by cash or credit card directly by the student using the taxi.
+Note that taxi rates are subject to change.

 Due to the limited number of taxis, last-minute arrangements can be difficult.
 Taxis should be reserved at least 24 hours in advance, Monday to Friday.
+Recent regulatory changes introduced by the Municipality of Port Hope may enable more local transportation options and reduced wait times.